Fast Fact: Your resume interests section is the key to landing your next job offer.

 Finally, my personal favorite, an Account Executive at Twitter told me that “even if I wasn't qualified, I would probably get the job because everyone there shared my love for hot sauce.”

-I felt like to cool kid at the party that everyone wanted to talk to.
+I felt like the cool kid at the party that everyone wanted to talk to.

 The examples above were no mistake.
 They also weren't the product of adding some vague interests on my resume.
 They were the result of several dozen revisions.